Toshiba to sell part of chip business, first step in offsetting huge charge

 “Chip businesses are highly cyclical and need massive capital investment.
 Funds are cautious because they have had their fingers burnt with chip investments in the past,” said the official, who was not authorized to speak to media and declined to be identified.

-A raft of private equity funds, including Silver Lake and Permira, have signed non-disclosure agreements with Toshiba, sources said.

-While Western Digital, which operates a NAND plant in Japan with Toshiba, may seem like a natural buyer of a large stake in the chip business, a sale might be difficult to pull off before March as it would likely invite a review by anti-trust regulators.
+Western Digital, which operates a NAND plant in Japan with Toshiba, may seem like a natural buyer of a large stake in the chip business, but a sale before March might be difficult as it would likely invite a review by anti-trust regulators.

 FOXCONN INTEREST?